adrice727/sf-food-trucks/README.md

 * Jasmine/Jasmine-jQuery
 * Google Maps JavaScript API

 I initially started building the application with Backbone, but eventually decided that using a framework for something so simple would be overkill.
-A single file is used to initialize the map and handle click events, and another to manage the data related to the food trucks.
+A single module is used to initialize the map and handle click events, and another to manage the data related to the food trucks.